Jennifer Holliday To Sing At Trump’s January 19 Inauguration Concert: List Of Performers Grows

 — The NYC Film Chick (@TheNYCFilmChick) January 14, 2017

 Along with a myriad of responses that Holliday is receiving across social media, Jennifer is also getting advice to get paid up front prior to performing.
 Holliday, meanwhile, wondered aloud if everyone shouldn’t instead pray for the country to prosper instead of creating divisions based on political beliefs.
-The comments that Jennifer has received on social networks like Facebook, however, prove that some people are letting Holliday know that her choice to sing for Trump’s concert aren’t that simple.
+The comments that Jennifer has received on social networks like Facebook, however, prove that some people are letting Holliday know that her choice to sing for Trump’s concert isn’t that simple.
 Certain individuals are claiming that artists like Jennifer shouldn’t be able to set aside their personal beliefs too easily in order to sing at Trump’s concert.

 Jennifer Holliday confirms that she WILL perform at Trump's Inauguration.
 "I'm singing on … https://t.co/G9HNQye21s pic.twitter.com/s7ZFVlTGcL